bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/PCB-files/V0.9/README.md

 In the end it is basically just a level shifter between the EMS and TTL designed to be used with the Arduino and the ESP8266 etc.<BR>
 It can be plugged in directly to the EMS service jack on the boiler or parallel to the thermostat.<BR>
 It is powered via 3.3V or 5V from the microcontroller board.<BR>
-Some limited protection is provided by two polyfuses to protect the EMS bus from your experimental f*ck ups.<BR>
+Some limited protection is provided by two polyfuses to protect the EMS bus from your experimental f*ck ups.<BR><br>
+You can get a PCB or an entire working board [HERE](https://shop.hotgoodies.nl/ems/).

 ## Board design considerations
 + The board is double sided but all components are only on the top side.<BR>